 Kroger – one of the world’s largest retailers – recently launched an initiative called Retail Site Intelligence (RSI) that uses wireless mesh networks to integrate sensors, handheld devices and video management to connect and monitor various activities occurring in a retail store.
 It’s an excellent example of a retailer leveraging IoT and big data to better manage inventory levels.

-Retailers, what technologies are you relying on to improve forecasting and prevent stock outs?
+Retailers, what data analytics platforms and other technologies are you relying on to improve forecasting and prevent stock outs?